The pitch sounds irresistible: buy a car, rent it out on Uber, collect R2,500/week, repeat with more cars. Passive income, right?

 | Net profit per car per month | R342 |

 🚨 R342/month per car.
-That's not a typo.
 On a financed vehicle with 90% utilisation, your monthly profit is razor-thin.
 The real money in fleet ownership comes from scale (5+ cars) and owning vehicles outright (no finance payment).
 A paid-off Starlet renting at R2,400/week nets R4,000+/month.

 R10,512 over 36 months on a R260,000 asset.
 That's a 4% total return — about 1.3% annualised.
 You'd earn more in a savings account.

 💡 Where's the real profit?
 Fleet ownership becomes profitable when: (1) you buy cars cash or with large deposits, (2) you keep utilisation above 90%, (3) you minimise maintenance costs, and (4) you run 5+ cars to spread fixed costs.
-A 5-car fleet with paid-off vehicles can net R20,000–R35,000/month.
+A 5-car fleet with paid-off vehicles nets R20,000–R35,000/month.

 Financing 5 cars at once with minimal deposits.
 One bad month (two drivers quit, one car in the workshop) and you can't make payments.
 Start with 1–2 cars.
 Prove the model.
 Scale slowly.